rholder/laptop-sleep-tool/README.md

 * Set the current memory sleep setting, if run as root, to `deep` or `s2idle`

 ## Installation
 It's a Bash shell script that can go somewhere in your `PATH`.
-The latest release is available here: https://github.com/rholder/laptop-sleep-tool/releases
+The latest release is available [here](https://github.com/rholder/laptop-sleep-tool/releases).

 ### Linux
 Drop the script into your path, such as `/usr/local/bin`: